 Certain legal requirements are covered in specific IAC policies with which you should be familiar.
 Examples include IAC’s policies against discrimination and harassment and on compliance with anti-bribery laws.
 Although not all covered persons are expected to know the details of all of the laws applicable to their work, it is important to know enough to determine when to seek advice from your supervisors or managers and/or the Legal Department or other appropriate personnel at your business.
 Any suspected or actual violation of any applicable law, rule or regulation should be reported immediately to your immediate supervisor or the Legal Department at your business.

 Insider Trading: Covered persons who, as a result of their employment at or other association with the Company, are in possession of material, non-public information about any publicly traded company (including IAC) may not engage in transactions in the securities of such companies and should not share such information with anyone who might engage in such transactions.
 This topic is covered by IAC’s Securities Trading Policy, with which you should be familiar.
 Insider trading is not only unethical, but also illegal, and could expose you to civil and criminal penalties.
-If you should have questions in this area, please consult the IAC Legal Department.
+If you should have questions in this area, please consult IAC’s Legal Department.

 Discrimination and Harassment

-Discrimination/Equal Employment Opportunity: IAC is committed to providing equal opportunities for all employees and job applicants and ensuring that all personnel decisions and actions - including with regard to recruitment, hiring, placement, compensation, promotion, transfer, training, disciplinary action, benefits, layoff, termination and any other term or condition of employment - will be made and administered without regard to race, color, creed, marital status, religion, sex, gender, gender identity or expression, sexual orientation, national origin or ancestry, age, military or veteran status, physical or mental disability, medical condition including genetic characteristics, pregnancy or any other characteristic protected under applicable federal, state or local law.
+Discrimination/Equal Employment Opportunity: IAC is committed to providing equal opportunities for all employees and job applicants and ensuring that all personnel decisions and actions - including with regard to recruitment, hiring, placement, compensation, promotion, transfer, training, disciplinary action, benefits, layoff, termination and any other term or condition of employment - will be made and administered without regard to race, color, creed, religion, sex, gender, gender identity or expression, sexual orientation, national origin or ancestry, age, marital status, military or veteran status, physical or mental disability, medical condition including genetic characteristics, pregnancy or any other characteristic protected under applicable federal, state or local law.
 Certain state or local laws applicable to the office or business where you work may provide for additional legal protections.
 Collectively, the characteristics identified in this paragraph are “Protected Characteristics.”

 These topics are covered by IAC’s Policy Prohibiting Discrimination, Harassment and Retaliation, with which you should be familiar.

 Disclosure, Financial Reporting, and Accounting: The Company is committed to providing full, fair, accurate, timely and understandable disclosure in all reports and documents filed with or submitted to the U.S. Securities and Exchange Commission (“SEC”) and in all other public communications made by the Company.
 All of the Company’s books, records, accounts and financial statements must be maintained in reasonable detail, must appropriately reflect the Company’s transactions and must conform both to applicable legal requirements and to the Company’s system of internal controls.
-Unrecorded or “off the books” funds or assets should not be maintained unless permitted by applicable law or regulation and brought to the attention of IAC’s Controller.
+Unrecorded or “off the books” funds or assets should not be maintained unless permitted by applicable law or regulation and brought to the attention of IAC’s Chief Accounting Officer.

 Any covered person who learns of any material information affecting or potentially affecting the accuracy or adequacy of the disclosures made by the Company in its SEC filings or other public statements shall bring the matter promptly to the attention of a member of the IAC Disclosure Committee.
 The Disclosure Committee consists of IAC’s Chief Legal Officer, IAC’s Chief Financial Officer and such other employees of IAC as may be designated from time to time.